Balk: Notable balks

 During the 1947 World Series, New York Yankees pitcher Spec Shea dropped the ball trying to pick off Jackie Robinson of the Brooklyn Dodgers at first base.
 After at least one other attempt, Shea dropped the ball and umpire Babe Pinelli waved Robinson to second base.

 A famous balk came in the first All-Star Game of 1961, when strong winds at Candlestick Park caused pitcher Stu Miller to sway erratically and be called for a balk.
 This story is often exaggerated in re-tellings of baseball lore, some having Miller being blown off the pitching mound.

 The Los Angeles Dodgers defeated the Texas Rangers on June 18, 2015, when Rangers relief pitcher Keone Kela committed a balk in the bottom of the ninth inning of a tie game with Enrique Hernández at third base.
 There have been at least 25 such walk-off balks (or "balk-offs") in major league history since 1914.

 The Kansas City Royals won two games in the 2023 season via a balk-off.
 The first was on August 1 vs. the New York Mets in the bottom of the 10th inning when relief pitcher Josh Walker balked before throwing a single pitch, scoring MJ Melendez and resulting in a 7–6 victory for the Royals.
 The Royals' second balk-off victory came 36 days later in a game against the Chicago White Sox on September 5 when Gregory Santos balked with two outs in the ninth inning and the bases loaded to score Maikel García; coincidentally, this game also ended with a score of 7–6.
 According to Elias Sports Bureau, the 2023 Royals are the only team in the live-ball era to have multiple balk-off wins in a single season.

 On June 14, 2019, Dodgers closer Kenley Jansen intentionally balked during a game with the Chicago Cubs.
 With the Dodgers leading, 5–3, and two outs in the top of the ninth inning, the Cubs' Jason Heyward was on second base.
 Concerned that a runner at second base could possibly steal signs, Jansen intentionally balked, advancing the runner to third base.
 Jansen then struck out batter Víctor Caratini for the final out of the game.
 Jansen repeated this ploy while pitching for the Los Angeles Angels against the Dodgers on May 17, 2025, intentionally balking Shohei Ohtani from second base to third base, and then retiring Mookie Betts for the last out of game.
 Other intentional balks, while rare, have subsequently occurred in MLB.

+In other media

+In Peanuts comic strips from August 1963, Charlie Brown's baseball team was one run away from winning a championship, however the opposing team was batting with the bases loaded.
+In the August 5 strip, Charlie Brown balked in the tying run, and in the next day's strip, he balked in the winning run.